How to Use the Command 'avahi-resolve' (with examples)

 Explanation:

-• –verbose: This option makes the command display detailed information about the resolution process.
+• --verbose: This flag activates the verbose mode, enriching the output with additional information about the resolution process.

 Conclusion: